JustinMountain/personal-blog/posts/uptime-kuma.md

 Finally, it's possible to setup a monitor for Docker containers.
 When adding a new monitor of this type, make sure to use the exact container name or ID and to select the Docker Host from the drop-down menu.

-I'm using this solution to monitor the MySQL server that has been setup for a[WordPress Playground](/posts/running-docker-in-my-homelab#-wordpress).
+I'm using this solution to monitor the MySQL server that has been setup for a WordPress Playground).
 The WordPress Playground stack requires MySQL, phpmyadmin, and WordPress, however, MySQL is not a pingable service nor is it directly associated with a port.
 By monitoring the container itself, I have more granular details about the uptime status on my WordPress Playground.

 ### 📋 Creating a Status Page